Manchester Cenotaph

 Having picked a site, it was originally proposed to choose an architect by open competition, but the memorial committee was criticised in the local press when it reserved the right to overrule the judgement of the independent assessor.
 A sub-committee therefore approached Sir Edwin Lutyens directly, who produced, in a matter of weeks, a variation of his design for the Cenotaph in London.
 The memorial consists of a central cenotaph and a Stone of Remembrance flanked by twin obelisks, all features characteristic of Lutyens' works.
-Raised steps either side of the Stone of Remembrance provided east-facing tribunes for the colour party in memorial parades.
+Raised steps on either side of the Stone of Remembrance provided east-facing tribunes for the colour party in memorial parades.
 The cenotaph is topped by an effigy of a fallen soldier and decorated with relief carvings of the imperial crown, Manchester's coat of arms and inscriptions commemorating the dead.
 The structures, based on classical architecture, use abstract, ecumenical shapes rather than overt religious symbolism.
 In submitting the design, Lutyens stated that he envisaged the crypts and cross as remaining in place; as the cenotaph could stand on the foundations of the former church tower and the cross would serve to "consecrate the site", while there would be no explicit religious symbolism on the cenotaph itself.

 The memorial was unveiled on 12 July 1924 by the Earl of Derby, assisted by Mrs Bingle, a local resident whose three sons had died in the war.
 It cost £6,940 and the remaining funds were used to provide hospital beds.

 In 2014, Manchester City Council dismantled the memorial and reconstructed it at the northeast corner of St Peter's Square next to Manchester Town Hall to make room for the expanded Metrolink tram network.
 It is a grade II* listed structure and in 2015, Historic England recognised Manchester Cenotaph as part of a national collection of Lutyens' war memorials.

 Background

 In the aftermath of the First World War and its unprecedented casualties, thousands of war memorials were built across Britain.
 Virtually every village, town, or city erected some form of memorial to commemorate their dead.
 During the war, only London provided more recruits to the British Army than Manchester.
-The Manchester Regiment and the Lancashire Fusiliers, which largely recruited from the city and towns to the north, were swollen by pals battalions drawn from local employers, social groups, and neighbourhoods.
+The Manchester Regiment and the Lancashire Fusiliers, which were largely recruited from the city and towns to the north, were swollen by pals battalions drawn from local employers, social groups, and neighbourhoods.
 By the end of the war, over 13,000 men of the Manchester Regiment, including more than 4,000 from the pals battalions and 13,600 Lancashire Fusiliers, had been killed.
 An estimated 22,000 Mancunians died and 55,000 were wounded.